 And we're used to some metals almost completely

-As for chromium and nickel, the main legs of stainless steel, together with copper, iron, zinc, etc., are among the elements biogenic, necessary for living organisms.
+As for chromium and nickel, the main legs of corrosion-resistant steels, along with copper, iron, zinc, etc., are among the biogenic elements for living organisms.
 In normal cooking (ie, if lukewarm or carbohydrate powder of grain size 400), the amount of chromium, nickel, and iron released from stainless steel dishes in the food will be small compared to the normal content of these metals in the meal ( Accominotti1998ccn ).
-In terms of chromium and iron content, therefore, food grade stainless steel could be even beneficial ( Kuligowski1992ssc ).
+In terms of chromium and iron content, food grade stainless steel could therefore even be beneficial to health ( Kuligowski1992ssc ).
 On the other hand, nickel, although important for plants, does not need to be healthy, and in stainless steel food we would like to enjoy it ( Kuligowski1992ssc ).

 Case of aluminum and iron

 The last two metals on the dishes I would like to devote to this answer are iron and aluminum.
 Both of these metals were in the form of free ions doped from toxicity and even from CNS damage.
 Aluminum has already started an affair about the possibility that it could cause Alzheimer's disease many years ago.
-Iron has begun by degrading vitamin C in iron cans, and in addition, vitamin C reduces ferric ions (rust) to iron and increases iron absorption.
+Iron has begun by degrading vitamin C in iron cans and, moreover, that vitamin C reduces ferric ions (rust) to iron and increases iron absorption.
 Today, aluminum dishes are once again considered completely harmless.
-When there were reports that iron was to be neurotoxic, I had refused to pay attention to it, and the iron was still harmless.
+Finally, when there was news that iron was to be neurotoxic, I had refused to pay attention to it, and the iron was still harmless.

 That iron ions are destroying vitamin C is true, but not such a problem.
-If you have cooked enamel dishes in your kitchen, try to throw it away.
-If you have a black plate in the workshop, think through before you start cooking (frying in oil would still go, not galvanized).
+If you have spattered enamel dishes in your kitchen, try to throw it away.
+If you have a black plate in the workshop, think about it before you start cooking (frying in the oil would still go, not galvanize).
 Do not add acidic solutions, especially those with a high content of vitamin C for drinking (fruit juice, tea, salsa , celaskon ...) and not at all if the container is rusty from the inside after the previous use.
 The same applies to mixing such solutions and teas with black nails, screws, rods, and the like.
-Avoid cast iron containers as well.
-The stainless steel utensils that your question seems to be going to do is completely trouble-free, of course, assuming it is stainless, genuine, stainless, and not some low-alloy polished steel that ultimately cuts.
-(Unfortunately, the fabric scraping never goes out of fashion.)
-Aluminum, preferably anodized, silverware, gold or gold plated and titanium, are also without problems.
+Avoid cast iron pots.
+The stainless steel utensils that your question seems to be going to do is completely without problems, of course, assuming it is genuine, stainless, and not some low-alloy polished steel that finally cuts.
+(Unfortunately, the scratches on the fabric never go out of fashion.)
+Aluminum, best anodized, silverware, gold or gold and titanium, are also without problems.
 Zinc or zinc not, bronze and copper prefer not to, tin and alpaca yes, but they can not be alloyed with lead or other heavy metals.
 Other metals are not used to make ordinary dishes.